LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 #### Mazikeen's Story
 Mazikeen returns to Gogledd Ynys, and is imprisoned by Lupella who has discovered that it was her father who killed Mazikeen's father.

+#### Seram's Story
+Seram is tortured to death after being captured, Seram refuses to reveal crucial information about the rebellion.
 ## 1790

 #### The Genasi Twin's Story